-The course focuses on the leadership and management role of the practical nurse in the client centered care setting.
-Students are provided with opportunities to integrate nursing theory with leadership and management theory.
-This course further develops decision making skills acquired in previous courses.
-Emphasis is placed upon continued professional development.
-The student will participate in a mock interview and be required to develop a resume.
+This course focuses on leadership and management theories integrated into the role of the practical nurse in the clientcentered care setting.
+Emphasis is placed upon continued professional development including decision making skills.
 Legal aspects of practical nursing, employment opportunities and responsibilities, as well as preparation for the NCLEX-PN are included.
-In clinical, instructors and students explore the role of the practical nurse in the context of a nursing care delivery care system.
 Coordinating care for groups of patients continues and builds upon experience and knowledge gained in previous courses.
+Upon successful course completion, students will be able to apply knowledge of leadership and management principles to the role of the practical nurse